jsa4000/Getting-Started-Microservices/Kubernetes/04_Install_Helm.md

     # Transfer the owner to sudo to anybody (recursively)
     sudo chown -R nobody:nogroup /data
+    sudo chmod -R 777 /data # Just for testing grant all persmissions

 Add this folder into the shared folder for NFS server